 The Merseyside Naturalists' Association was founded by Eric Hardy in 1938 with the aim of educating the public about natural history, protecting fauna and flora and preserving important wildlife habitats for the benefit of the public.
 We arrange regular indoor and outdoor meetings, act jointly with other organisations having similar charitable puposes and collect and collate natural history records.
 We are Registered Charity No 1039420.

-Chairman: David Bryant
+President: David Bryant

 Secretary: Position Vacant